My momma used to call them: “hypocrites”.

 We all have our faults, some of which we are distinctly aware of.
 Things such as being disorganized or always being late.
-Usually we are obvlivious to how much those faults affect others.
+Usually, we are oblivious to how much those faults affect others.
 Luckily we manage to get by without too much devastation and learn to function around our “faults”.

-In addiction, the person suffering, may initially suffer in silence.
+With addiction, the person suffering may initially suffer in silence.
 They may not even know yet that they are falling into the whirlwind of needing the drugs to avoid being sick.
 As their dependency escalates they become even more unaware of how their actions are starting to affect others because they are so hyperfocused on their goal..